-All learning at St Mary’s Parish School embeds information and communication technologies and these skills continue to be extended, consolidated and developed in Year 9 and 10.
+All learning at St Mary’s School embeds information and communication technologies and these skills continue to be extended, consolidated and developed in Year 9 and 10.
 These skills are complemented and furthered by the study of elective subjects in semester units.
 Students are able to reflect on their experiences in Years 7 and 8 and choose subjects which reflect their talents, interests and future aspirations.
 Students can choose electives from subject areas such as: Art, Music, Drama, Languages (German), Design Technologies (Wood), Design Technologies (Graphics), Digital Technology, Legal Studies, Design Technologies (Food).

 Students in Year 10 are able to begin a school-based apprenticeship if they wish.

-One to One ICT Program St Mary’s Parish School embraces the digital technology provided by laptops to promote a technologically centered learning environment.
+One to One ICT Program St Mary’s School embraces the digital technology provided by laptops to promote a technologically centered learning environment.
 Our Years 7 to 10 students are provided with a laptop for use in all classes and at home for both formal and informal learning opportunities.
 For payment plans please refer to our school fee schedule.

 This strategic direction aims to: